bklogic/ServiceBuilder/README.md

 # BackLogic Workspace

 Service Builder VScode is just the UI.
-It must connect to a BackLogic workspace in order to work.
+It must connect to a BackLogic workspace to work.
 The BackLogic workspace is your virtual private develpment environment for data access services.

 Inside the workspace are the Service Builder Backend, Service Repository and Service DevTime.
 The Service Builder Backend does the heavy lifting for Service Builder, and deploys the data access services into the Service Repository.
 The Service Devtime runs the data access services from the Service Repository for development purpose.
 Both the Service Builder and Service Devtime connects to your DEV database, for DB meta data and DB data, respectively.